We confess that we are more than a bit obsessed with great design.

 As we began our KHD discovery process, we uncovered elements that would make them both happy.
 Part of these commonalities were beautiful historic family objects and photos that we incorporated into their space.
 These treasures make their home deeply personal – being connected with our histories is deeply important to soulful, hygge living.
 When our clients saw how we had used their treasures in the grand reveal, they were moved to tears.

 The best thing they said to us at the end was:

 “We had no idea that there were so many common threads in our tastes.
 You drew that out for us and we both love our new space!”

 Home is the most important place in the world.
-It’s where we nurture ourselves and our families, share confidences, tears, and laughter, watch the sun rise and set each day.
+It’s where we nurture ourselves and our families, share confidences, tears, and laughter, and watch the sun rise and set each day.
 It’s the centre of our private universe and unique to each of us.
-Hygge is about living a bit more slowly and lot more soulfully.
+Hygge is about living a bit more slowly and a lot more soulfully.